miriam47/sincretic_project/README.md

 # sincretic_project

-//Traversing a tree in disorder, preorder and postorder; program in C.
+//Traversing a tree in disorder, preorder, postorder and on levels; program in C.

 Parcurgerea unui arbore in inordine, preordine si postordine.